chaolinzhanglab/mras/README.md

 #### Usage
 0. **Test installation locally**
-    Runs the full workflow using the input files supplied with the original ARACNe distribution.
-Here, there is no need to edit the config file.
+    Runs the full workflow using the input files supplied with the original ARACNe distribution, available at `data/examples/network_reverse_engineering/ARACNe_repo`.
+The configuration is set to access these files by default.
     ```shell
     snakemake -s network_reverse_engineering-workflow.smk --configfile=testing/network_reverse_engineering-config.yaml
     ```
-    We also include for reference the cell type-level exon inclusion matrix, RBP expression matrix, and inferred regulatory network files used in our publication (Moakley et al. 2024), available at data/examples/network_reverse_engineering/msCorticalCellTypes.
+    We also include for reference the cell type-level exon inclusion matrix, RBP expression matrix, and inferred regulatory network files used in our publication (Moakley et al. 2024), available at `data/examples/network_reverse_engineering/msCorticalCellTypes`.
 The inferred network files can be used to estimate RBP activity by users with exon inclusion and RBP expression data quantified in mouse cortical cells.

 1. **Customization**: modify `network_reverse_engineering-config.yaml` accordingly, especially, in the paths section (see "edit" tags)
 > **Warning**